This bill extends identity theft laws to include fraud via artificial intelligence or deepfake technology.

-If you use AI for impersonation, you must cease or face criminal charges immediately.
+If you use AI or deepfake technology in your operations, you must ensure compliance with identity theft laws or face criminal penalties.

 What do these statuses mean? ▼